stepanzak/tmux-statusline-gruvbox/README.md

 - solarized-dark
 - two-firewatch-dark

-This is how Gruvbox dark theme looks:
+This is what Gruvbox dark theme looks like:

 ![Appearance of the Gruvbox-dark tmux theme](_assets/gruvbox-dark.png "Appearance of the Gruvbox dark tmux theme")